T

 Texas indigo snakes are large-bodied, very long snakes with a base color of iridescent black scales and brown speckles.

-For such a popular and well-loved snake, there’s a surprising lack of formal research into their population numbers, and stability and lifespan in the wild.
-We don’t have an accurate population estimate, and we can guess that in the wild they might live about 9 years.
-It’s against the law to collect these snakes in the wild without a permit, but they are no longer on the protected list in Texas, and they are not on the IUCN Redlist.
+For such a popular and well-loved snake, there’s a surprising lack of formal research into their population numbers, stability, and lifespan in the wild.
+We don’t have an accurate population estimate, and we can guess that in the wild, they might live about 9 years.
+Texas indigo snakes are state-listed (Threatened) — collecting or possessing them from the wild without the proper TPWD permit is unlawful.
+Contact TPWD for the exact permit requirements.

 However, Texas indigo snakes still face challenges due to human encroachment.
-Each individual needs a large territory in which to thrive but is fairly flexible as long as there is a permanent water source nearby.
+Each individual needs a large territory in which to thrive, but it is fairly flexible as long as there is a permanent water source nearby.
 They tend to favor somewhat dry grasslands and scrub brush.
-However, urban sprawl is reducing the amount of territory available and many indigo snakes end up on the road, victims of a vehicle encounter.
+However, urban sprawl is reducing the amount of territory available, and many indigo snakes end up on the road, victims of a vehicle encounter.

 Appearance and Description